 Personal Attention and Small Class Sizes

 At D'Youville, your professors will know who you are and you'll find helpful resources right at hand, from financial aid to tech support.
-You'll get individualized attention in small classes, usually around 20 students, and not more than 40, and in science labs you'll learn alongside 12 to 15 students per class.
+You'll get individualized attention in small classes, usually around 15-30 students, and not more than 40, and in science labs, you'll learn alongside 12 to 18 students per class.
 You'll also always be taught by a faculty member, never a teaching assistant.

 Built for Your Future

-As an undergraduate, you'll gain skills like problem solving, critical thinking, collaboration, and written, visual, and oral communication — all skills that employers believe are critical to success, no matter what career path you decide to take.
-And when you graduate, you'll be ready to ace your graduate or professional school entrance exams with D'Youville's in-house review course.
-Students at other colleges often pay $1,000 or more to take similar courses from commercial firms
+As an undergraduate, you'll gain skills like problem-solving, critical thinking, collaboration, and written, and oral communication — all skills that employers believe are critical to success, no matter what career path you decide to take.

 What you'll learn: